witheve/docs/drafts/guides/quickerstart.md

 - Eve has no order; you can use records before they are defined.

-- Commit tells eve to create new records as their supporting data changes.
+- `commit` starts the action phase and tells eve to create new records as their supporting data changes.
 The old record persists.

 ```
 match